TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/UsingCssStyledContent/Index.rst

 this stands for "css\_styled\_content".
-In the example, this is followed by "textpic", which stands for the TypoScript element "textpic" (which is used to render content elements of the type "text with image"). "imagewrap" suggests that the DIV container wraps around an image.
+In the example, this is followed by "textpic", which stands for the TypoScript element "textpic" (which is used to render content elements of the type "text & images"). "imagewrap" suggests that the DIV container wraps around an image.

 What is happening in detail can be understood by making an empty page